PlaidWeb/publ-site/content/manual/deploying/heroku.md

 DATABASE_URL=`heroku config:get DATABASE_URL` pipenv run gunicorn main:app
 ```

-although be advised that the database scan will probably be much slower than in production.
+although be advised that the database scan will be *much* slower than in production.